IHE/ITI.Topologies/topologies.md

 ## 1.4 Community vs Network vs Multi-Layered Network

-The concepts of Community, Network, and Multi-Layered network are very similar in concept, so it is important to distinguish how those terms are used here.
+The concepts of Community, Network, and Multi-Layered Network are very similar in concept, so it is important to distinguish how those terms are used here.

 A **community** is distinguished as an entity that provides infrastructure to allow access to healthcare data internally, and provide internal systems access to external communities.
 A community is always assigned a Home Community ID that can be used to address the community in document sharing.